 “They’re all so excited,” Erin Benfer, an adjunct professor from Ursinus, said about the students in CMS.
 “I’m something just new and different from their daily routines.
 They’re always really happy, and we have a lot of fun.”

-The students took ink samples from the pens of the suspects and compared the samples to the ink on the ransom note using chromatography.
+The sixth graders first took an ink sample from a ransom note and then compared it to ink samples from the pens of six suspects using chromatography.
 In chromatography, scientists split a mixture into its different components by putting it in another substance that causes the ingredients in the first mixture to "travel" at different rates.
-When the sixth graders put the ink samples in ethanol, the black dots developed colorful trails that showed the differences in the ink.
+When the sixth graders put the ink samples in ethanol, the black dots each developed unique colorful trails that showed the differences in the inks.

-The project is part of Science In Motion, an initiative created and run by a dozen colleges across the state, that brings scientists and advanced laboratory equipment into Pennsylvania schools.
-Dr. Kelly Mowery, a chemistry professor from Ursinus College, led the activity at CMS.
+Science In Motion is an initiative created and run by a dozen colleges across the state that brings scientists and advanced laboratory equipment into Pennsylvania schools.